jpfeil/typhon/README.md

 ```

 ### Adding new models
 There are two analyses that are run for each diagnosis.
-The first analysis is the enrichment analysis that looks for multivariate expression of genes.
+The first analysis is the enrichment analysis that looks for multivariate expression signatures.
 The second anlaysis is a univariate analysis that looks for a set of druggable gene targets.
+Multivariate and univariate models need to be present for the disease for the typhon pipeline to run.

+#### Adding a multivariate analysis
+Adding a new model to typhon consists of copying hydra models to appropriate directories witin the typhon repo.
+The typhon code iterates over all possible models within a disease diagnosis, so it is important to keep the same structure across models.
 Multivariate hydra models should be placed under the `models/multivariate/<diagnosis>` directory.
 Each analysis should be uniquely named.
 The analysis directory needs the hydra model output directory and a features directory associated with the clusters in the model.
-If the directory structure matches the other diseases, then this new multivariate model should be incorporated into the typhon framework.
+The feature directory is copied to the output directory for each sample that is placed in that cluster.

+#### Adding a univariate analysis

 Similarly the gene-level analysis should be placed under the `models/univariate/<diagnosis>` directory.
 The hydra multimodal gene fits from the `filter` command should be copied.
 This directory also needs a druggable-genes directory with the training data from the hydra analysis and the DGIdb gene-drug interactions.